VentGrey/VentGrey/README.md

 * JavaScript (I was about to make a joke here but there is already a framework for that)
 * Typescript (I was about to make a joke here but there is already a framework for that: Any)
 * Dart (*ANOTHER* google language?)
-* Ruby (:scream: OMG A RED PYTHON)
+* Ruby (Not in a million years)
 * R (R => R)

 ## Unpopular Opinions :persevere:

 * Technology **IS NOT** politics, focus on science and innovation those are more important than "which term is more or less inclusive", "is this issue too toxic?" and other things.
 Science needs you to solve problems with your head :heart:
-* Codes Of Conduct are absolutely ridiculous and sometimes kill projects sometimes by banning good contributors for reasons arbitrary to their coding skills.
+* Codes Of Conduct **SOMETIMES** are absolutely ridiculous and sometimes kill projects sometimes by banning good contributors for reasons arbitrary to their coding skills.
 * One rude **BUT** good contributor is worth more than a hunded kind and flawed ones.
-* JavaScript is not the future, it is only more popular.
+* JavaScript is not the future, it is only more popular (it is also uglier than a 🚙 upside down).
 * The only obsolete and useless programming languages are the ones you cannot master with your current skill.
 * C and C++ aren't insecure and **super-dangerous**, devs don't read new standards and they suck at C/C++.
 * Even if Rust is king :crab: it's highly-verbose syntax is higly carcinogenic :sweat_smile: